 Using proper aeration method, aquarium water gets tons of oxygen.
 This allows your fish to breathe property, which is very important for their good health.
 Without aeration, oxygen will not properly get in and carbon dioxide doesn’t get out.
-It helps to grow the aerobic bacteria which consume ammonia, phosphate and other compounds which should be leveled properly in the aquarium.
+It helps to grow the aerobic bacteria that consume ammonia, phosphate and other compounds that should be leveled properly in the aquarium.

 Adding Baking Soda

 This is another great way to raise the pH level in the aquarium.
 It contains different elements that help to reduce the pH level in a significant way.
 If the quantity of soda exceeds then fish will be killed because of exceeded baking soda.